purpleteam v4.0.0-alpha.3

 Run the bin/purpleteam file via npm script

-• To start the CLI and pass commands (status for example):
+- To start the CLI and pass commands (

-# Should print the following message if the orchestrator is not running:
+for example):npm start status # Should print the following message if the orchestrator is not running: # ☰ notice [cUi] orchestrator is down, or an incorrect URL has been specified in the CLI config.

-• To start the CLI and pass commands (test for example):
+- To start the CLI and pass commands (

-# Should print the following message if the orchestrator is not running:
+for example):npm start test # Should print the following message if the orchestrator is not running: # ✖ critical [apiDecoratingAdapter] orchestrator is down, or an incorrect URL has been specified in the CLI config.

 For further details around running and debugging review the documentation.